Decalf: A Directed, Effectful Cost-Aware Logical Framework: A Model of

-We then define $\tpv$ to be $\UU_\RxP$ itself, letting $\tmv{A} : \tpv\to\jdg$ be the image of $A:\UU_\RxP$ under the inclusion $\UU_\RxP\hookrightarrow\VV$, which we shall leave implicit in our informal notations.
-We interpret $\tpc$ by the type of $T$-algebras where $T$ is the application of the cost monad transformer to a monad $M$ from \cref{sec:monads}, which we may equip, as we please, with the structure of the Eilenberg--Moore category.
-Then $\tmc{X}$ is interpreted the same as $\tmv{\U{X}}$.
-Thus we have a free-forgetful adjunction $\F\dashv \U : \tpc\to \tpv$ interpreting the call-by-push-value adjunctive structure of \decalf{}.
+Let $M : \UU_\RxP \to \UU_\RxP$ be the free monad generated by some discretely-indexed finitary algebraic effect theory in $\UU_\RxP$.
+We can adapt $M$ to support a cost effect using the \emph{cost monad transformer} corresponding to the writer monad $\mathbb{C}\times-$, defining a new monad $T$ on $\UU_\RxP$ by $TX \eqdef M\prn{\mathbb{C}\times X}$.
+For pure code (as in \calf{}), let $M$ be the identity monad; for probabilistic choice, let $M$ be the \emph{free convex space} monad (axiomatized in \cref{fig:effect-probability}).
+We interpret the universe of computation types $\tpc$ by the type of $T$-algebras.
+Then $\tmc{A}$ is interpreted the same as $\tmv{\U{A}}$.
+Thus, we have a free-forgetful adjunction $\F\dashv \U \colon \tpc\to \tpv$ interpreting the call-by-push-value adjunctive structure of \decalf{}.

-\subsubsection{Inequality relation}
+\subsubsection{Inequality Relation}